-Basic Course Requirements: The BA in Religion requires either 126 units of course work, comprised of 39 units of general education, 3 units of Christian Service, 51 units of Bible and theology, and 33 units of professional studies.
-The B.A. in Early Childhood Education and Business Administration and Information Technology requires 126 units of course work, comprised of 48 units of general education courses, 3 units of Christian Service, and 75 units of professional studies.
-The B.A. in Music require 135 units of course work, comprised of 48 units of general education, 3 units of Christian Service, and 84 units of professional studies.
+Basic Course Requirements: The BA in Religion requires 126 units of course work, including 39 units of general education, 3 units of Christian Service, 51 units of Bible and theology, and 33 units of professional studies.
+The B.A. in Early Childhood Education and Business Administration and Information Technology requires 126 units of course work, including 48 units of general education courses, 3 units of Christian Service, and 75 units of professional studies.
+The B.A. in Music requires 135 units of course work, including 48 units of general education, 3 units of Christian Service, and 84 units of professional studies.